IntuitDeveloper/C2QB-library-for-Windows-CUI-and-GUI/README.md

-Connecto to Quickbooks library for Windows
+Connect to Quickbooks library for Windows
 ============================================

 <p>Welcome to the Intuit Developer's Connect to Quickbooks library for Windows - Console/Desktop/Windows Phone</p>